bricksdont/sockeye-toy-models/README.md

 Make changes in

 - `scripts/download_install_packages.sh` if your CUDA version is not 10.0
-- `scripts/train.sh` if on CPU you would like to use more than 1 thread
+- `scripts/train.sh` if on CPU you would like to use more than 1 thread, or a different GPU device id

 Then run